Have you wondered how much you should charge for your freelance writing rates?

 When I worked in the corporate world I never understood why I got paid the same amount as someone who took more time to do the same work I did.
-The same goes for my writing, I’ve had clients do an hourly rate and I hated it.
+The same goes for my writing, I’ve had clients try to have me write blogs at an hourly rate and I hated it.

 Cons of Hourly Rates

 The main problem with hourly rates is that you make less and less money as you grow more efficient and start writing assignments faster.
-And trust me, you will get 100x better and faster over time.
+And trust me, you will get 100x better and faster over time as a freelance blogger.